thunfisch987/MaguroNetwork/README.md

 # MaguroNetwork
-repository for / of the Maguronetwork (littlebitgay,de
+repository for / of the Maguronetwork (littlebitgay.de)

 yeet